What is an Add-Back? Understanding Adjusted EBITDA

 With a certified business valuation by Business Appraisal Florida, we will take our expert strategic and in-depth analysis to calculate EBITDA and review your potential add-backs with the utmost accuracy and transparency, creating the best-selling opportunities for you.

-What are some examples of legitimate types of common EBITDA add-backs?
+What are some examples of legitimate types of common EBITDA add-backs, including personal expenses?

 Successful business owners often allocate higher salaries or increased bonuses to themselves instead of ordinary yearly capital expenditures.
 While this may not pose a problem for the business, new owners can exclude these additional costs from the overall profit.